Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 When enabled, Kong will store detailed audit data regarding Admin API and database access.
 In most cases, updates to the database are associated with Admin API requests.
-As such, database object audit log data is tied to a given HTTP via a unique identifier, providing built-in association of Admin API and database traffic.
+As such, database object audit log data is tied to a given HTTP request via a unique identifier, providing built-in association of Admin API and database traffic.

 ### audit_log

-When enabled, Kong will log information about Admin API access and database row insertions, updates, and deletes.
+When enabled, Kong will log information about Admin API access and database row insertions, updates, and deletions.

 **Default:** `off`